eyukselen/ete/README.md

 ## V 0.3.a.2

-* added Sniplets panel. only tree working no save no text for now
+* added Sniplets panel. only tree working save and load ok but no text for now

 ## V 0.3.a.1